tenx-tech/rmob/README.md

 # Arrr! mob

-> A command-line tool fer social codin', written in Rust
+> Shiver me timbers!
+A command-line tool fer social codin', written in Rust

 Includes `Co-authored by` lines in commits for ye automatically when ye collaborate on code.
 Use when pairin' wit' a buddy or mobbin' wit' yer crew.